Gas Morphology of Milky Way-like Galaxies in the TNG50 Simulation: Signals of Twisting and Stretching: Shape Analysis

 where $\lambda_i$ ($i=1, 2, 3$) are the eigenvalues of the reduced inertia tensor.

 We then rotate the coordinates of all gas particles within the shells to the frame of the principal axes given by the eigenvectors of the reduced inertia tensor.
 We compute the shape parameters $s$ and $q$ for each iteration.
-In addition, the residuals of both $s$ and $q$ are computed at each iteration and the algorithm terminates when the residuals drops to values below $\max[((s-s_{\rm old})/s)^2, \; ((q-q_{\rm old})/q)^2] \leq 10^{-3}$, where the `max' refers to the greater value of the two aforementioned quantities and $s_{\rm old}$ and $q_{\rm old}$ are the shape parameters computed from the previous iteration.
+In addition, the residuals of both $s$ and $q$ are computed at each iteration and the algorithm converges when the residuals drop to values below $\max[((s-s_{\rm old})/s)^2, \; ((q-q_{\rm old})/q)^2] \leq 10^{-3}$, where the 'max' refers to the greater value of the two aforementioned quantities and $s_{\rm old}$ and $q_{\rm old}$ are the shape parameters computed from the previous iteration.
+Furthermore, convergence requires that at least $10^3$ particles be present in each shell \citep{zemp}.
 Finally, we compute the triaxiality parameter

 where $s$ and $q$ are defined in Equation~\ref{eq: shape_param_sq}.